USB over LAN: How to access and manage remote USB devices

 So let's see how to work with FlexiHub solution

-- First of all head over to the developers website and download the version for Windows, Mac, Android, or Linux.
+- First of all head over to the developers website, create a free account and download FlexiHub for Windows, Mac, Android, or Linux.
 Isn't it great that the solution is cross-platform?

 - Install the software on the computer where the USB (or COM-port) devices are physically present.
 That's where you are going to be sharing USB to LAN.